jchook/stega/packages/cli/README.md

 About
 -----

-The `steg` CLI tool allows you to losslessly embed data into the RGB colorspace a PNG image and later extract it.
+The `stega` CLI tool allows you to losslessly embed data into the RGB colorspace a PNG image and later extract it.